sanketnbajad/website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Research Scientist, Department of Mathematics and Earth Resources Laboratory
+role: Assistant Professor, Center for Earth Sciences

 # Organizations/Affiliations
 organizations:
-- name: Massachusetts Institute of Technology
+- name: Indian Institute of Science
-  url: "mit.edu"
+  url: "iisc.ac.in"

 # Short bio (displayed in user profile at end of posts)
-bio: A driven and knowledgeable research associate offering proven background in applied mathematics and geophysics.
-History of developing novel algorithms related to geophysical inverse problems, signal processing and machine learning.
+bio: "Pawan is an assistant professor in the Center for Earth Sciences at the Indian Institute of Science (IISc).
+He enjoys developing novel algorithms related to geophysical inverse problems, signal processing and machine learning."

 interests:
 - wave-equation based imaging